A waveform and time digitization mainboard prototype for the hybrid digital optical module of TRIDENT neutrino experiment: Summary

 \section{Summary}

 In summary, we presented a first fully custom-designed waveform and time digitization mainboard prototype for the hDOM of the planned TRIDENT neutrino experiment in the West Pacific Ocean.
-The prototype system demonstrates three key capabilities: (1) simultaneous waveform digitization of up to 32 PMT channels at 125 MS/s sampling rate; (2) single photoelectron detection with clear separation from pedestal noise, while maintaining good linearity up to 240 PEs, 60\% higher than that of the mainboard for IceCube Upgrade; and (3) sub-nanosecond timing resolution for 32 PMT and 24 SiPM pulse leading edges, achieved through FPGA-based time-to-digital converter implementation.
+The prototype system demonstrates three key capabilities: (1) simultaneous waveform digitization of up to 32 PMT channels at 125 MS/s sampling rate; (2) single photoelectron detection with clear separation from pedestal noise, while maintaining good linearity up to 240 PEs; and (3) sub-nanosecond timing resolution for 32 PMT and 24 SiPM pulse leading edges, achieved through FPGA-based time-to-digital converter implementation.
 These performance characteristics make this mainboard suitable for the first hDOM prototype string sea trial planned in Fall 2025.